zteoh/choretracker-react-starter/README.md

 1. Switch back to the `models` branch.

 2. Below is the testing file to use to test the `Task` model.
 Following a similar process as above, fix/extend the `Task` model until all these tests pass.
+Note how we test the input value for the points field - you will need this in the coming phase.
+Also notice that we need to map the task id to the name so that our scope tests can easily match an array.

     ```ruby
     require 'test_helper'